-Arch is bleeding-edge:
+Arch is bleeding edge:

 Arch is what you want it to be:

 Arch Linux offers absurd amounts of customizability to its users.
 A clean installation of Arch doesn’t even include a Desktop Environment or a Window Manager.
 The user builds their system from the ground up.
-This approach also makes Arch extremely lightweight because there is no preinstalled bloat on the system, you the user have full freedom of what you want and when you want it.
+This approach also makes Arch extremely lightweight because there is no preinstalled bloat on the system, the user has full freedom of what you want and when you want it.

 The Arch User Repository (AUR):